-Since Himalayan Pink Salt improves insulin sensitivity and curb cravings, it can be good for weight loss.
+Since Himalayan Pink Salt improves insulin sensitivity and curbs cravings, it can be good for weight loss.

 Does Pink Himalayan Salt raise blood pressure?

 Scientists debunked the misconception that sodium generally raises blood pressure.
-Today they instead suggest that lack of potassium causes hypertension.
-Since Himalayan salt is the salt with the highest potassium, it may help lower blood pressure.
+Today they instead suggest that a lack of potassium causes hypertension.
+Since Himalayan salt has the highest potassium, it may help lower blood pressure.

 2Karami A, Golieskardi A, Keong Choo C, Larat V, Galloway TS, Salamatinia B. The presence of microplastics in commercial salts from different countries.
 Sci Rep. 2017 Apr 6;7:46173. doi: 10.1038/srep46173.
 PubMed PMID: 28383020; PubMed Central PMCID: PMC5382780.

 3Drake SL, Drake M. Comparison of salty taste and time intensity of sea and land salts from around the world.
 Journal of Sensory Studies.
 2010.
 26. 25 – 34.
 10.1111/j.1745-459X.2010.00317.x.